A career as an interpreter is one of the most sought-after careers involving Japanese.

 Immersion in the language is one of the quickest methods to improve your language abilities and become a Japanese interpreter.
 So, you can watch films, listen to songs, and enjoy J-pop to improve your Japanese.

-This can also help you engage, exchange, enhance, and even immerse yourself in the language.
+This can also help you engage, exchange, enhance, and immerse yourself in the language.

-The job would involve on-the-spot translation, interpretation thinking, and communication in most scenarios.
+In most scenarios, the job would involve on-the-spot translation, interpretation thinking, and communication.
 Your Japanese skills must be their best since you have to speak almost like a native speaker.

-Some organizations may ask interpreters to be certified by official or recognized institutions.
-So, university diplomas, degrees, or international certifications like the Japanese language NAT-Test or JLPT can improve your job prospects.
+Some organizations may require interpreters to be certified by official or recognized institutions.
+Therefore, university diplomas, degrees, or international certifications like the Japanese language NAT-Test or JLPT can improve job prospects.

 2. Experience in the same field

-Most interpreters need to have experience in the same field to be hired as interpreters.
+Most interpreters need experience in the same field to be hired as interpreters.
 Internships are an incredible way to gain work experience.

-A paid or unpaid internship may be available at some companies so that you can put what you have learned into practice.
+Some companies offer paid or unpaid internships so that you can put what you have learned into practice.

 Getting experience through volunteer work is another option.
 Although you won’t be paid, you will gain valuable experience that can help your resume.